growgraph/graflo/docs/index.md

 - Python 3.10 or higher
 - Graph database (Neo4j, ArangoDB, or TigerGraph) for storage
+- Optional: PostgreSQL or other SQL databases for data sources
 - Dependencies as specified in pyproject.toml

 ## Contributing